Skip to content

 /**

 * Start RUM Action.
-RUM binds possible Resource, Error, LongTask events triggered by this Action.
+RUM binds the possible Resource, Error, LongTask events triggered by this Action.

 * Avoid multiple additions within 0.1 seconds.
-Only one Action can be associated with the same View at the same time,
+Only one Action can be associated with the same View at a time,

-* while the previous Action is not ended, the new Action will be discarded.
+* and the new Action will be discarded if the previous Action has not ended.
 Adding Actions with `addAction` method does not affect each other.

 * @param actionName action name